hatlabs/sh-wg/pages/getting_started/index.md

 The client devices connect directly to this access point and communicate with it directly.
 Client devices can also communicate with each other via the SH-wg access point, albeit with a limited performance.
 No internet connectivity is provided to any of the devices.
-The number of clients is limited by the SH-wg to a maximum of 4.
-FIXME: Check the actual limit!
+You can have a maximum of 4 simultaneous client devices connected at any time.

 On right, we have a typical setup with a separate WiFi router device.
 The router creates its own WiFi access point and all client devices connect to it.